Amazon RDS Instance: What should I do to create my instance?

 Requirements for Amazon RDS Instance :

-Before starting, take into account that you must have an account in AWS and a VPC with public and private subnets.
+Before starting, consider that you must have an account in AWS and a VPC with public and private subnets.

 We have been creating a series of blogs with the aim of creating a high-performance WordPress and scalable self, review the series of blogs to learn more.